ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

 ```

-# Step 7: Sort the oldAnimals array from min-max
+# Step 7: Sort the oldAnimals array from (Min-Max)

 Sorting Algorithm (Min-Max):